lgw2/lgw2.github.io/_teaching/csci112-summer-2021/lectures/lecture11.md

 * Assigning component values using `=` vs. `strcpy` for strings
 * Precedence of `.`
 * structs as pointers and using `->`
-* creating header files to define your own structs
+* putting a struct in its own header file